 Vehophobia refers to a fear of driving.
 It’s one of many types of specific phobias, which are extreme fears about specific things, activities, or situations.
-These types of fears can negatively impact a person’s life because they lead to responses and avoidance behavior that can make it difficult to live normally.
+These types of fears can negatively impact a person’s everyday life, because they lead to responses and avoidance behavior that can make it difficult to live normally.

 How Does Vehophobia Present?

 As is the case with many phobias and other mental health disorders, vehophobia can have physical symptoms that look different depending on the severity of the issue and a person’s overall lifestyle.
 Some common symptoms of vehophobio include: